Market Creation Guidelines

 Markets cannot contain any obvious ambiguities

-If the existence of a market can influence the outcome, a discretionary open interest cap should be implemented by the market creator to deter this potential.
-E.g.) A prediction market for a local small town election could tempt a candidate to drop out if it gets too big because there isn’t much riding on the election
+If the existence of a market can influence the outcome, a discretionary open interest cap must be implemented to deter this potential.
+E.g.) A prediction market for an unofficial, friendly tennis match between two amateurs cannot be allowed to grow too large in size, for it may influence the behaviour of the individual participants

 Last updated